yisyvonne/fileorganiser/README.md

 ## How to Use

-1.  **Run the Script:** Execute `file_organizer.py` (or the executable file if you've created one).
+1.  **Run the Script:** Execute `file_organiser.py` (or the executable file if you've created one).

-2.  **Select Folder:** Click the "Select the Folder You Wish to Organize" button and choose the folder you want to clean up.
+2.  **Select Folder:** Click the "Select the Folder You Wish to Organise" button and choose the folder you want to clean up.

 3.  **Automatic Organization:** The script will create folders for each category and move the files to the respective folders.